learn-co-curriculum/phase-0-pac-1-booleans/README.md

 ## Quantity Comparisons

-You might recall these from school: comparisons of greater-than versus greater-than-or-equal-to.
+You might recall these from school: comparisons of greater-than/less-than and greater-than-or-equal-to/less-than-or-equal-to.

 ### Use Greater-Than Comparison `>`

-If the value on the left of the operator is *greater than* the value on the right, then the evaluation is `true`; `false` otherwise.
+If the value on the left of the operator is *greater than* the value on the right, the evaluation is `true`; `false` otherwise.

 ### Use Less-Than Comparison `<`

-If the value on the left of the operator is *less than* the value on the right, then the evaluation is `true`; `false` otherwise.
+If the value on the left of the operator is *less than* the value on the right, the evaluation is `true`; `false` otherwise.

 ### Use Greater-Than-or-Equal-To Comparison `>=`

-If the value on the left of the operator is *greater than or equal to* the value on the right, then the evaluation is `true`; `false` otherwise.
+If the value on the left of the operator is *greater than or equal to* the value on the right, the evaluation is `true`; `false` otherwise.

 ### Use Less-Than-or-Equal-To Comparison `<=`

-If the value on the left of the operator is *less than or equal to* the value on the right, then the evaluation is `true`; `false` otherwise.
+If the value on the left of the operator is *less than or equal to* the value on the right, the evaluation is `true`; `false` otherwise.

 ## Invert Truth Value with "Bang" (`!`)